 - Check the list of previously approved courses to see if your courses have already been approved.
 Either go to your specific program brochure and look at the course list under the "Academics" tab to search for pre-approved courses.

-- Access the online course alignment system via the button below.
+- Access the online course alignment system using the form link.
 Submit the syllabus using the online system to the appropriate department for each course you plan to take.
 View the instructions for using the course alignment system.

 - You will receive automated emails from the system when you have submitted courses, as well as when any action is taken on the form (approved etc.).
 They will come from a ‘noreply’ email address at UConn.